networkhermit/networkhermit.github.io/content/prism/20220911_infracloud.md

 +++
 date = "2022-09-11"
-title = "InfraCloud:  Securing Kubernetes Cluster using Kubescape and kube-bench"
+title = "InfraCloud Blog:  Securing Kubernetes Cluster using Kubescape and kube-bench"
 +++

 > With businesses adopting cloud native technology, Kubernetes has emerged as a primary tool of